webbie321/webbie321.github.io/_posts/2021-02-28-bypassing-AMSI-like-a-Script-Kiddie.md

 ## Conclusion

-Our imaginary script kiddie has made a little bit of progress since their time of just modifying a short ans sweet AMSI bypass tweet.
+Our imaginary script kiddie has made a little bit of progress since their time of just modifying a short and sweet AMSI bypass tweet.

 We demonstrated a script-splitting technique which reduces Windows Defender's ability to make connections between different part of a script.